🤿 Best Snorkelling on the North Coast

 Scuba Diving

 Several dive centres on the beachfront offer everything from introductory dives for complete beginners to PADI certification courses and guided dives to more advanced sites.
 The offshore reef drops to around 30 metres and hosts nurse sharks, rays, and large schools of fish.
-A popular site called "Airport Wall" is consistently rated one of the best dives on the north coast.
+A popular site called "Airport Wall" is consistently rated among the top dives on the north coast.

 Multiple dive schools